analysiscenter/radio/docs/source/intro/preprocessing.rst

     class CTImagesCustomBatch(CTImagesMaskedBatch):
         """ Ct-scans batch class with your own action """

-        @action  # action-decorator allows you to use your method to chain your methods with other actions in pipelines def center(self):
+        @action  # action-decorator allows you to chain your method with other actions in pipelines def center(self):
             """ Center values of pixels in each scan from batch """ for ix in self.indices: